mikey-t/db-migrations-dotnet/docs/GettingStarted.md

 > ℹ️ These instructions assume you have an existing .NET solution that you're adding migrations to, but note that you can start from scratch as well by simply creating a new directory and running commands from the new location.

-Follow these high level steps using the detailed instructions in subsequent sections:
+Overview of the steps you'll complete in upcoming sections:

 - Setup your project to be able to use the `swig-cli` npm package
 - Setup docker and start container(s)